developerasun/myDocumentBox-tool/myJavascript/myReact/readme.md

 <img src="reference/react-dev-tool.png" width=800 height=700/>

+Most web developers handle API endpoint call to fetch data.
+In React, best practice of this is to place the API calls in componentDidMount method.
+The component will automatically re-render.

 # Conditional rendering
-Depending on control logic, what is render would vary.
+Depending on control logic, what is rendered would vary.

 ```JSX
 // greeting message for a signed up user